CoderCampKerala/review_guidelines/GuideLines/Task_2_todo-list.md

     - **Have you used browser console for debugging ?** if they are not aware, show them the browser console
-    - If they haven’t added either of delete, add or mark as complete ask them to add it on live
+    - If they haven’t added either of delete, add or mark as complete ask them to add it on live (make them do a small task in live. may be ask them to add a delete all or clear all button)
     - check if they understand the fundamental selector types

        1)  **element selector** (also known as a **type selector**) — this is a selector that directly matches an HTML element name.
 To target all paragraphs in the document, you would use the selector `p`.